jeffbass/imagenode/docs/settings-yaml.rst

   heartbeat: an integer number of minutes; how often to send a heartbeat to hub
   patience: maximum number of seconds to wait for a reply from
-  REP_watcher: True or False to start a REP_watcher thread
+  REP_watcher: True or False to start a REP_watcher thread (default is True)
   stall_watcher: True or False to start a 'stall_watcher' sub-process
     (default is False)
   send_threading: True or False to send images & messages in a separate thread